lcallarec/live-chart/README.md

 x_axis.tick_interval = 10; // 10 seconds between each ticks
 ```

+The lower is the value, the faster the data points are moving from right to left.

 * Tick length (*in pixels*, default 60)

 Define the distance, in pixels, between each ticks on x-axis.